stobbe99/redis_exporter/README.md

 ### Prometheus Configuration to Scrape Multiple Redis Hosts

 Run the exporter with the command line flag `--redis.addr=` so it won't try to access the local instance every time the `/metrics` endpoint is scraped.
+Please be aware that redis_exporter would receive scrape URLs from the Prometheus Server.
+Without the Prometheus server the Redis_exporter can only pull metrics from one Redis instance.

 ```yaml
 scrape_configs: